vip306/IDS-Module1-alt3-New/chapter4.md

 ---
 title       : Sorting
-description : This chapter deals with getting more of an insight into the data we have, by helping us sort through it.
+description : This chapter deals with getting more of an insight into the data we have, by helping us sort through it

 --- type:NormalExercise lang:r xp:100 skills:1 key:f2c94437a4
 ## 1. Sort

 When looking at a dataset, we may want to sort the data in an order that makes more sense to analyse it.
 The dataset we're using in this chapter is called `RatPupWeight`.
 The variables we're using are:

 weight       : Birth weight of the rat pup sex            : Sex of the rat pup (Male, Female) Litter          : Litter ID number
 Lsize          : Number of pups per litter
 Treatment  : Level of dosage given to to the litter (High, Low, Control)

 If you want to, you can have a look at the entire data by typing `View(RatPupWeight)` in the R console.

 *** =instructions
 Use the `$` operator to access the weight data and store it the object `weight`.
 Then use the sort function to redefine `weight` so that it is sorted.
 Finally use the `[` operator to report the smallest weight size.